-Since work from home became a reality for the vast majority of knowledge workers early last year, we’ve measured its impact, studied productivity levels, and predicted what the future of work would be like.
+Since working from home became a reality for the vast majority of knowledge workers almost three years ago, we’ve measured its impact, studied productivity levels, and predicted what the future of work would be like.

 During all this time, criticism arose of the stress and isolation working from home brings.
 In time, this became the criticism of remote work in general, making it seem as if WFH and remote work are the same.

 It turns out — they’re not.
 Read on and find out all the subtle differences between working from home and working remotely: